 Substantially Equal Periodic Payments.
 With respect to non-Qualified Contracts using substantially equal periodic payments or immediate annuity payments as an exception to the penalty tax on premature distributions, any additional withdrawal or other material modification of the payment stream would violate the requirement that payments must be substantially equal.
 Failure to meet this requirement would mean that the income portion of each payment received prior to the later of 5 years or the Contract Owner's attaining age 591⁄2 would be subject to a 10% penalty tax unless another exception to the penalty tax applied.
-The tax for the year of the modification does not include permitted changes described in published IRS rulings.
+The tax for the year of the modification is increased by the penalty tax that would have been imposed without the exception, plus interest for the years in which the exception was used.
+A material modification does not include permitted changes described in published IRS rulings.
 Not all products may offer a substantially equal periodic payment stream.
 You should consult a competent tax advisor prior to creating or modifying a substantially equal periodic payment stream.